- Kim Benedict, Co-Founder & CEO, TalentMinded Inc.

 - Audrey Wong, Senior Executive, Client Services, WilsonCTS (formerly Head2Head)

-- There are a number of Right Recruitment Process (RPO) vendors in the market; finding one that is best suited for your organization and specific needs can be daunting.
+- There are a number of Recruitment Process Outsourcing (RPO) vendors in the market; finding one that is best suited for your organization and specific needs can be daunting.

 - An RPO solution is not always the best fit.
 Organizations must determine if it’s the right decision and which model of outsourcing is most appropriate.